 Report an Injury: 1-877-682-7778, 858-534-2454, 858-534-4785 or 858-822-2979

 Report a Serious Injury: 1-858-534-2454, after hours contact UC San Diego Police at 858-534-4357

-The University's self-insured Workers' Compensation Program was established in accordance with the.
+The University's self-insured Workers' Compensation Program was established in accordance with the Workers' Compensation Laws of California.
 This Program provides benefits to employees who are injured as a result of work related activities.
 The benefits may include payment of a portion of the employee's salary and payment of all expenses for necessary medical care.
 The amount and type of benefits available vary depending upon the specifics of each situation.